Ian-Rotor-Rig/racebox/README.md

 The 1, 2 and 4 channel relays should work.
 It is not too hard to extend the\
 code in rbserial.py or rbhid.py to support other relays if you have the instruction set.

-# Required software for serial devices
+## Required software for serial devices
 pyserial - in Ubuntu - sudo apt install python3-serial\
 pip3 install pyserial

+The braille display kernel module prevents these serial devices working correctly\
+and should be removed.
+This is caused by a conflict between product ids

+sudo apt remove brltty

-# Required software for HID devices
+## Required software for HID devices
 hid - in Ubuntu - sudo apt install python3-hid\
 pip3 install hid

-# Ubuntu groups
+## Ubuntu groups
 To work on Linux the user must be in the dialout group\
 (some docs suggest plugdev)

+sudo usermod -a -G dialout myusername

-# HID Relay Miscellaneous Information
+## HID Relay Miscellaneous Information

 The python-hidapi is one way to address HID relays\